photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 #### File Downloads ####

-The [solutions to resolve zip download issues](#zip-archives) can also help if you have problems downloading individual files or stacks of files that belong to a single photo.
+The [steps to resolve zip download issues](#zip-archives) can also help if you have problems downloading individual files or stacks of files that belong to a single photo.

 In addition, problems downloading files may be caused by your browser settings, e.g. insufficient permissions to download multiple files, browser plugins, as well as a firewall, VPN, CDN or proxy that you use together with PhotoPrism.